 Course Rating: The evaluation of the playing difficulty of a course for scratch golfers under normal course and weather conditions expressed as number of strokes (e.g. 72.5).
 This is a rating of how difficult a course is for a scratch (0.0 handicap index) golfer.
 Net Double Bogey: Starting in 2020, net double bogey on any hole is the maximum allowed, whether it's a par 3, par 4 or par 5.
 So, for handicap purposes, you can count a maximum of two strokes over par plus any strokes you are entitled to, based on the stroke allowance for that hole.
 Net Double Bogey will replace the existing Equitable Stroke Control (ESC) procedure for determining the maximum hole score.

-World Handicap Sy rstem: Launches in Canada January 8 th , 2020 and will feature the following: count for h potential al A minimal r needed to a 9-hole rour A consisten country thr An average 20 Score Di better resp A calculation and weather Daily handi calculation A limit of N only).
-Net D procedure A maximun number of scores needed to obtain a new handicap.
-The number of scores establish a Handicap Index is 54 holes from any combination of 18-hole and hds.
-It handicap that is portable from tee to tee, course to course and country to rough worldwide use of the World Handicap System. -based calculation of a handicap, taken from the best eight out of the last fferentials and factoring in memory of previous demonstrated ability for onsiveness and control.
-In that considers the impact that playing conditions (including course set up er conditions) might have on a player's performance each day. cap revisions, taking account of the course and weather conditions Gross Score: This is your total unadjusted score for a round of golf.
-Handican Index: Through the World Handican System, each golfer establishes a "Handican
+World Handicap System: Launches in Canada January 8th, 2020 and will feature the following:

+- Flexibility in formats of play, allowing both competitive and recreational rounds to count for handicap purposes and ensuring a golfer's handicap is more reflective of potential ability. - A minimal number of scores needed to obtain a new handicap.
+The number of scores needed to establish a Handicap Index is 54 holes from any combination of 18-hole and 9-hole rounds. - A consistent handicap that is portable from tee to tee, course to course and country to country through worldwide use of the World Handicap System. - An average-based calculation of a handicap, taken from the best eight out of the last 20 Score Differentials and factoring in memory of previous demonstrated ability for better responsiveness and control. - A calculation that considers the impact that playing conditions (including course set up and weather conditions) might have on a player's performance each day. - Daily handicap revisions, taking account of the course and weather conditions calculation. - A limit of Net Double Bogey on the maximum hole score (for handicapping purposes only).
+Net Double Bogey will replace the existing Equitable Stroke Control (ESC) procedure for determining the maximum hole score. - A maximum Handicap Index of 54.0, regardless of gender, to encourage more golfers to measure and track their performance to increase their enjoyment of the game.

+Gross Score: This is your total unadjusted score for a round of golf.
 Handicap Index: Through the World Handicap System, each golfer establishes a "Handicap Index" which is the measure of a player's demonstrated ability on a course of standard playing difficulty.

-- Net Score:This is your score once your course handicap has been subtracted from your gross score. - Par:This is the score that would be expected of a scratch (0.0 handicap index) player on any given hole.

-Regulation: On a par 3 hole: 1 shot onto the green and 2 putts On a par 4 hole: 2 shots onto the green and 2 putts On a par 5 hole: 3 shots onto the green and 2 putts will have a Slope Rating of 113.

-Course Rating: Tells scratch golfers how difficult the course will be

-Slope Rating:Tells bogey golfers how difficult the course will be.
-The lowest SlopeRating is 55 and the highest is 155.
-A course of standard playing difficulty
+Net Score: This is your score once your course handicap has been subtracted from your gross score.
+Par: This is the score that would be expected of a scratch (0.0 handicap index) player on any given hole.
+Regulation: On a par 3 hole: 1 shot onto the green and 2 putts On a par 4 hole: 2 shots onto the green and 2 putts On a par 5 hole: 3 shots onto the green and 2 putts Course Rating: Tells scratch golfers how difficult the course will be Slope Rating: Tells bogey golfers how difficult the course will be.
+The lowest Slope Rating is 55 and the highest is 155.
+A course of standard playing difficulty will have a Slope Rating of 113.